Dunedan/mbp-2016-linux/README.md

 #### 4.11

-* The NVMe controller in the MacBookPro13,1 and MacBookPro13,2 is now working out of the box (the one in the MacBookPreo13,3 was already working before).
+* The NVMe controller in the MacBookPro13,1 and MacBookPro13,2 is now working out of the box (the one in the MacBookPro13,3 was already working before).
 * When booting with kernel modesetting (KMS) the screen isn't scrambled during boot anymore.

+#### 4.13

+* On the Touch Bar models the FaceTime HD camera is working out of the box.

 ### iBridge